 Dr. KIM Jiyoon is a senior fellow in the Public Opinion Studies Program at the Asan Institute for Policy Studies.
 Previously, Dr. Kim was a postdoctoral research fellow at Université de Montréal.
 Her research interests include elections and voting behavior, American politics, and political methodology.
 Her recent publications include “Political judgment, perceptions of facts, and partisan effects” (Electoral Studies, 2010), “Public spending, public deficits, and government coalition” (Political Studies, 2010), and “The Party System in Korea and Identity Politics” (in Larry Diamond and Shin Giwook Eds., New Challenges for Maturing Democracies in Korea and Taiwan, Stanford University Press, 2014).
 She received her B.A. from Yonsei University, M.P.P. in public policy from the University of California, Berkeley, and Ph.D. in political science from the Massachusetts Institute of Technology.

-Kang Chungku is a senior research associate in the Public Opinion and Quantitative Research Center at the Asan Institute for Policy Studies.
+Kang Chungku is a Principal Associate at the Asan Institute for Policy Studies.
 Prior to joining the Asan Institute, he was a research assistant at the Korea Dialogue Academy in Seoul.
 He earned both an M.A. in Sociology and a B.A. in English at Korea University.
 His research interests include quantitative research methods, survey design, and statistical data analysis.